Brandon Lowe Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the 18th-ranked team ERA across all league pitching staffs (4.70).
+- The Blue Jays' 4.40 team ERA ranks 14th among all MLB pitching staffs.

-- The Blue Jays rank 25th in baseball in home runs surrendered (20 total, 1.5 per game).
+- Blue Jays pitchers combine to surrender the fourth-most home runs in baseball (23 total, 1.5 per game).

-- Berrios (0-2) gets the start for the Blue Jays, his third of the season.
+- Manoah (1-0) gets the starting nod for the Blue Jays in his fourth start of the season.
+He has a 4.91 ERA in 14 2/3 innings pitched, with 11 strikeouts.

-- His most recent time out was on Sunday against the Los Angeles Angels, when the right-hander threw four innings, surrendering four earned runs while giving up six hits.
+- His most recent time out was on Tuesday against the Detroit Tigers, when the righty threw 4 1/3 innings, surrendering three earned runs while giving up four hits.

+- In three games this season, the 25-year-old has put up a 4.91 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .246 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.